aminzabardast/dotfiles/guides/AudioControlViaTerminal.md

 You can increase the volume by `pamixer -i <number>` where number is between 1 and 100.
 For example, if the volume level is 10, then `pamixer -i 40` will increase the volume to 50.
 Decreasing the volume works the same way, but you have to use the `-d` argument instead of `-i`.

+You can also set a ansolute level for the volume by `pamixer --set-volume <number>`.
+For example, `pamixer --set-volume 50` will set the volume level to 50% no matter the previous state.